-The Campgrounds on the Enchanted Valley Trail
+The Campgrounds Along the Trail

 There are four campgrounds between the Graves Creek Trailhead and the Enchanted Valley, and when you make your permit reservation (more on that in a second) you’ll need to select which camps you’re going to spend the night at.